This page provides an overview of Dash Studio widgets in AppDynamics.

 We have selected Health Rules in this scenario.

 - The subsequent input fields displayed in the Data Panel are specific to the data type selected in the previous step.
-In this case, it is the Health Rules drop-down menu that lets you select the application for which you want to drill down the data.
+Click the Application dropdown and choose the application for which you want to drill down the data.

-- The next drop-down menu lets you select a specific Named Health Rule from the pop-up list or select All Health Rules.
+- The next dropdown lets you select a specific Named Health Rule from the pop-up list or select All Health Rules.
 For example, if you select All Health Rules, the Health widget appears as shown below:

 After you have specified valid inputs for all fields, the widget will be updated on the canvas to display the results.
 To see the center value click Add Center Query.

 The Image widget lets you add any images to a new dashboard.